dbt-labs/docs.getdbt.com/website/docs/docs/develop/develop-in-the-cloud.md

 :::info Join our beta

-If you’d like to try the dbt Cloud IDE for multi-tenant instances, please [sign up](https://docs.google.com/forms/d/e/1FAIpQLSdlU65gqTZPyGAUc16SkxqTc50NO9vdq_KGx1Mjm_4FB_97FA/viewform) to join the beta.
+If you’d like to try the dbt Cloud IDE beta, available for multi-tenant instances, please [sign up](https://docs.google.com/forms/d/e/1FAIpQLSdlU65gqTZPyGAUc16SkxqTc50NO9vdq_KGx1Mjm_4FB_97FA/viewform) to join the beta.
 To learn more about the beta features, you can read this section.

 :::